 The yard in the monument

 In the colonial periods, Phu Tho Hoa tunnels played a vital role in several victories of the Vietnamese army in the southern area.
 When the US army took over Saigon, the tunnels were also an important military base for the soldiers to assail enemy posts in the center of the city.

 Some clothes, tools, and pictures of Vietnamese soldiers who lived and fought in Phu Tho Hoa tunnels are displayed inside the exhibition room.

 Vietnamese soldiers who dug the Phu Tho Hoa Tunnels

 Clothes and tools used during wartime

-Digging tools used during in the construction of Phu Tho Hoa Tunnels
+Digging tools used during the construction of Phu Tho Hoa Tunnels

 Phu Tho Hoa Tunnels used to be a special military base in wartime.
 It became a national historical monument in 1996.
-However, most sources of information about these tunnels like documents, pictures, and the people who actually dug the tunnels have all been lost.
+However, most sources of information about these tunnels, like documents, pictures, and the people who actually dug the tunnels, have all been lost.
 Therefore, there are little information and exhibition displayed at this monument.
-However, the management department of Phu Tho Hoa Tunnels is still putting efforts in research and rebuild the tunnels system so that this place could become another historical tourist attraction in the city.
+However, the management department of Phu Tho Hoa Tunnels is still putting efforts in research and rebuilding the tunnel system so that this place could become another historical tourist attraction in the city.